Dr. Stephen Parcell, ND. Alternative Medicine Review Volume 7, Number 1, 2002 Thorne Research, Inc.

 Out of this study came information that suggested that a significant proportion of the population that included disproportionally the aged, may not be receiving sufficient sulfur and that these dietary supplements, were very likely exhibiting their pharmacological actions by supplying inorganic sulfur.

 U.S. Department of Health and Human Services, National Institutes of Health, National Cancer Institute USA.gov

 Garlic is unique because of its high sulfur content.
 In addition to sulfur, garlic also contains arginine, oligosaccharides, flavonoids, and selenium, all of which may be beneficial to health.
-Protective effects from garlic may arise from its antibacterial properties or from its ability to block the formation of cancer-causing substances, halt the activation of cancer-causing substances, enhance DNA repair, reduce cell proliferation, or induce cell death
+Protective effects from garlic may arise from its antibacterial properties or from its ability to block the formation of cancer-causing substances, halt the activation of cancer-causing substances, enhance DNA repair, reduce cell proliferation, or induce cell death.

 Department of Dermatology and Cutaneous Surgery, University of Miami Miller School of Medicine, Miami, FL, USA.

 Sulfur can be useful when treating patients who may also have rosacea and/or seborrheic dermatitis, as these conditions can also respond to this medication.
 Sodium sulfacetamide is often combined with sulfur and has anti-inflammatory properties.
-When used alone, it can also treat acne and is marketed for the sensitive skin acne patient
+When used alone, it can also treat acne and is marketed for sensitive skin acne patients.

 Department of Surgical Oncology, Roswell Park Cancer Institute, Buffalo, NY 14263.